pedrib/PoC/advisories/Pwn2Own/Miami_2020/replicant/replicant_public_v3.md

 5. Issue the requests described in the previous section to initiate the remote project copy

 After the requests described previously are sent, the exploit will respond with the ASP code, which will be fetched by FactoryTalk, written to the location specified and then immediately accessed by the thread that issues constant requests, therefore "winning" the race condition and executing the ASP code as the IIS user.

-## Exploit video

-The Metasploit module provided with this advisory does exactly all of these steps in order:

-VIDEO HERE